Train, car rental, driver: which the best to the Cinque Terre ?

-For those traveling to us by car, we can assist you with directions once you have finalized your reservation with us!
+For those traveling to us by car, we can assist you with directions once you have finalised your reservation with us!
 Try to avoid driving here if possible.

 Also, while Riomaggiore and Manarola are accessible from major cities by highway routes, the other villages are difficult to reach.
 Vernazza has 2 car parking areas but high over the village.
 Shuttle buses serve them anyway

 And, even if you could reach the villages by car, the rules – if not the roads! – will prevent you from driving into the center of town.